-TalkTheTalk offers psychoeducation modules which use fictional narratives, such as books or movies, because such stories help us identify our own emotions and experiences which might otherwise prove difficult to bring to the surface.
+TalkTheTalk offers psychoeducation modules and workshops which use fictional narratives, such as books or movies, because such stories help us identify our own emotions and experiences which might otherwise prove difficult to bring to the surface.

 Fictional narratives provide a common starting point for all participants in a module, while also creating a distance between us and our problems, and thus encouraging an objective evaluation of ourselves.